Prayer and Liturgy

 Central to our prayer life in St Bridget’s is the weekly Prayer and Liturgy.
 Children participate in a variety of ways: praying, reading, singing, playing musical instruments, preparing a display to emphasise a specific focus of the Prayer and Liturgy, to name but some.
 In addition to Prayer and Liturgy, each class attends our local church to celebrate Mass with our parishioners, in order to further help their understanding of the richness of the Eucharist.

-Other opportunities for prayer take place within the classroom at the start of each day, before and after lunch and again at the end of each day.
+Other opportunities for prayer take place within the classroom at the start of each day, before lunch and again at the end of each day.
 Prayer in the classrooms and in assemblies always includes use of symbols and a focal point for prayer which is appropriate to the liturgical season, for example, Lent, Advent or Easter.
 During all these times of prayer, both staff and pupils are involved in leading and participating.
+We use the Ten Ten Scheme to guide our prayer and liturgy.